-To provide certainty to aquaculture operators and other key stakeholders through establishing and maintaining specified areas of State waters as zones designated for the purposes of marine aquaculture activity and ensuring the aquaculture operators are represented in broader policy and planning frameworks
+To provide certainty to aquaculture operators and other key stakeholders through establishing and maintaining specified areas of State waters as zones designated for the purposes of marine aquaculture activity and ensuring the aquaculture operators are represented in broader policy and planning frameworks.

-The Aquaculture Tenure Allocation Board (ATAB) established by the Act provide high level strategic advice and informed recommendations for tenure allocation, respectively, to PIRSA Fisheries and Aquaculture and the Minister.
+The Aquaculture Tenure Allocation Board (ATAB) established by the Aquaculture Act 2001 (the Act) provides high level strategic advice and informed recommendations for tenure allocation, respectively, to PIRSA Fisheries and Aquaculture and the Minister.
 PIRSA Fisheries and Aquaculture provides policy related information, administrative and financial support for the ATAB.

-There are currently eight (8) Aquaculture Zone Policies that accommodate the farming of intertidal molluscs (oysters) in the following locations: Coffin Bay, Eastern Spencer Gulf, Lower Eyre Peninsula, Smoky Bay, Streaky Bay, Port Neill, Fitzgerald Bay and Tumby Bay.
+There are currently five (5) Aquaculture Policies that accommodate the farming of mussel species in the following locations: Lower Eyre Peninsula, Port Neill, Fitzgerald Bay, Tumby Bay and Eastern Spencer Gulf, with the proposed Ceduna Aquaculture Policy to also accommodate this species.